qadron/qmap/README.md

 Qmap can initiate scans from the same machine, but the idea behind it is to use a _Grid_ which transparently load-balances and line-aggregates, in order to combine resources and perform a faster scan than one single machine could.

-That _Grid_ technology is graciously provided by Cuboid [Cuboid](https://github.com/qadron/cuboid) and can be setup like so:
+That _Grid_ technology is graciously provided by [Cuboid](https://github.com/qadron/cuboid) and can be setup like so:

 ```
 $ bundle exec irb